datpham0412/Eunora/README.md

 The app is built with Kotlin Multiplatform, sharing core logic and UI across Android and iOS.

+This project was created specifically for the Kotlin Multiplatform Contest 2025–2026.

 ## Demo

 A short walkthrough demonstrating Eunora’s adaptive emotional flow across different mood inputs.